-- you cannot access any lump sum withdrawals until you retire, except under restricted conditions - there are Government rules for the minimum and maximum annual pension payments that can be taken, and - · your payments are drawn down from any non-preserved money (unrestricted or restricted) that you have before any preserved money is used.
+- you cannot access any lump sum withdrawals until you retire, except under restricted conditions - there are Government rules for the minimum and maximum annual pension payments that can be taken, and - your payments are drawn down from any non-preserved money (unrestricted or restricted) that you have before any preserved money is used.

-Starting a transition to retirement pension is not complicated.
-Simply read our Product Disclosure Statement - Income Stream Guide (available online at www.ngssuper.com.au) and complete the application form.
+Starting a transition to retirement pension account is not complicated.
+Simply read the NGS Transition to Retirement Guide at www.ngssuper.com.au/pds and complete the application form.